Introduction to R List

 Str() function output shows each element present in the list and their data type.
-We can find the length of the list, ie, how many elements are present in it by using length () function.
+We can find the length of the list, i.e., how many elements are present in it, by using the length () function.

-If we use: length (my_list).
+Suppose we use: length (my_list).
 The output will be 4 in this case as it contains 4 elements.
-We can check if a given data structure is a list with the help of typeof() function.
+We can check if a given data structure is a list with the help of the typeof() function.

 2. Name A-List

 Now we will see how we can name the components present in a list.

 Now, we have given a specific name to each component of the list.
 If we want only one component at a time, we can fetch it in the following way:

 We can also fetch the list elements with syntax like

 Here, It will give output as FALSE TRUE FALSE TRUE FALSE.
 This shows that we can provide unique names to the list components So that it will be easier for us to fetch the list elements individually.
 We can also access the list elements with the help of indexing.
 For example, if we want to access the first element of the list, It will be like